 Spirulina is a popular supplement and ingredient made from blue-green algae.
+While it has several benefits, you may be wondering if it comes with any side effects.

 This article reviews the potential downsides and side effects of spirulina.

-Summary Spirulina is a blue-green algae commonly used as a dietary supplement.
+Spirulina is a blue-green algae commonly used as a dietary supplement.
 It may provide antioxidant, anti-inflammatory, and immune-boosting benefits.

-Here are some of the potential side effects and downsides of spirulina.
+Here are some of the potential side effects and downsides of spirulina:

 May be contaminated with toxins